 Microsoft account offers more features such as integration with its services.
-These are OneDrive, Store, sync settings between devices, etc. This is kind of convenient, but for security purposes, if they find out the password from a Microsoft account or any service, then your PC can be hacked.
+These are OneDrive, Store, sync settings between devices, etc. This is convenient, but for security purposes, if they find out the password from a Microsoft account or any service, your PC can be hacked.
 For this reason, the local user account is more secure and not integrated with Microsoft services.
 If you do not want to use a Microsoft account for some reason or create a new user with and without administrator rights, we will explain how to do this in Windows 11.

 How to create a local user account in Windows 11